adrian011494/cerebro-linux-system/Readme.md

 ## Usage

-In Cerebro, type command or app name and that you need and `enter` to execute it.
+In Cerebro, type command that you need and `enter` to execute it.

 ### List of available system commands:
 #### Power control